ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-07-30-Sunspot-Activity-Time-Series.md

 </code></pre>

 All the epoch's metrics are saved in the history variable and can be visualized.
 The graph helps us find a learning rate with lowest loss and assure it is in an area of low volatility.
-A learning rate of 10e-5 is a save pick.
+A learning rate of 10e-5 is a safe pick.

 <pre><code>
 # pick lr from graph